HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 > **A workflow is only as sustainable as the human and organizational capability surrounding it.**

+### 5.15 Narrative Stewardship and Story Integrity

+Governship must preserve more than events, decisions, and measurements.

+It must also preserve the human meaning of what occurred, how different people experienced the system, what context shaped the outcome, and whose perspective may have been omitted.

+The storyteller function within HCOS™ is not used to replace evidence with anecdote or to make governance more emotionally persuasive.

+It is used to prevent systems from reducing people to:

+- transactions
+- cases
+- metrics
+- errors
+- claims
+- roles
+- diagnoses
+- productivity units
+- isolated workflow events

+Narrative stewardship should:

+- honor the person or community whose experience is being represented
+- distinguish documented fact, first-person account, interpretation, and HCOS™ synthesis
+- preserve chronology, context, relationships, uncertainty, and disagreement
+- connect individual experience with the system conditions that shaped it
+- reveal how the same workflow may be experienced differently by different stakeholders
+- identify voices that are missing, minimized, or structurally excluded
+- protect consent, privacy, dignity, and the right to correct misrepresentation
+- preserve stories of harm, recovery, learning, and improvement
+- resist the use of narrative to manipulate, stigmatize, romanticize, or justify power
+- ensure that affected people remain recognizable as whole human beings

+A story should inform governship, but it should not substitute for evidence, law, professional standards, or transparent reasoning.

+> **Data can show that something happened.
+Story helps the system understand what the event meant, who carried it, and what must not be forgotten.**

 ---

 ## 6. Governship Responsibilities